 - 1 tsp coconut sugar

-- 2 tbsp black assam tea (or 2 tea bags of any black tea)
+- 2 tbsp (8 g) black assam tea (or 2 tea bags of any black tea)

 - Make the coffee jelly by mixing together the coffee, gelatin and sugar until everything is dissolved completely.

-- Pour in a gelatin mold or regular glass pan and let it set in the fridge for 4-6 hours.
+- Pour into a gelatin mold or regular glass pan and let it set in the fridge for 4-6 hours.